AaltoSciComp/python-for-scicomp/content/installation.rst

 Software installation
 =====================

-This page contains instructions for installing the required software on your computer.
+This course is interactive and demonstrates many different tools.
+Thus, even beyond Python, extra software (Python libraries) needs to be installed.
+This page contains the instructions.

+**Once the course starts, we don't have time to stop for installing software.**

 Please make sure before the course that you have all the required software installed or some other way access to it.
 For example, the workshop could be done with a remote Jupyter server, as long as you can use the terminal from the Jupyter (you need to be able to access the command line for some lessons).

 .. admonition:: Do you need help?
    :class: important